 RPO stands for Recovery Point Objective, and it’s the maximum expected data loss.
 RTO stands for Recovery Time Objective and is the amount of time in which the service becomes available again after failure.
 Since Microsoft is the only hyperscaler currently guaranteeing RPO and RTO for their PaaS database services, there’s little point to compare it.
 Instead, let’s take a look at what they’re promising if you have Business Critical tier database with geo-replication.

 - RTO of 30 seconds

-So not just promising high availability, Microsoft is promising that during the failure you’ll loose at most 5 seconds of data and your service will be available again after 30 seconds.
+So, not just promising high availability, Microsoft is promising that during the failure you’ll lose at most 5 seconds of data and your service will be available again after 30 seconds.
 That is not bad, not bad at all.

 My thoughts about it

 I’ve been thinking about the Microsoft promises for SLA, RPO and RTO.
-They’re first to go forward and give guarantees for the two latter ones and it’s based on the knowledge they have about their services.
-Microsoft collects huge amount of telemetry data from Azure and different services there, so when they promise a 5 second RPO it’s something they have learned from all that data they’ve collected.
+They’re first to go forward and give guarantees for the two latter ones, and it’s based on the knowledge they have about their services.
+Microsoft collects a huge amount of telemetry data from Azure and different services there, so when they promise a 5-second RPO it’s something they have learned from all that data they’ve collected.

 While it’s really nice to have these guarantees, it’s equally nice to know that they’re not based on the optimistic nature of sales people, but facts and numbers.